 There is an open use computer lab for the department's graduate students located in PCD 4116.
-This lab requires a key and (after normal business hours) a keypad code.
+This lab requires a key.
 Students should request PCD building lab keys and building card swipe access via the Psychology Building and Computer Access Form at http://psychology.usf.edu/forms/PSYaccess.aspx.
 You will need to activate your USF NetID before filling out this form.
 You will receive an email or postcard from the Key Shop PPC110B when your keys are ready to pick up, and you must present a USF ID.
 In the Comments section, please enter 'I need an alarm code'.
 The classrooms and computer labs have alarm systems which are active at night after normal business hours.
 Your alarm code will allow you to enter the rooms without activating the alarms.